 The Meaning of Baptism

 Baptism is a very important step in the life of a Christian after they have professed their faith in Jesus for the forgiveness of their sins.
 The Bible describes baptism as the symbolic act of immersing a person underneath the water and raising them up out of the water.
-Baptism never did and never will save anyone.
-Instead, it's the outward symbol of our inward salvation.
-It's the visible picture of what happened in the life of every believer when God saved them.
-The Bible says that before we put our faith in Christ, we were spiritually dead because of the sin in our life (Ephesians 2:1-3).
-However, by grace through faith in Jesus Christ, we were given new life (Ephesians 2:4-5).
-Being immersed under the water symbolizes when we were dead in our sins, while being raised back up out of the water symbolizes our new life with Christ (Romans 6:4).
+Baptism, in and of itself, never did and never will save anyone.
+It is simply the outward expression of an inward reality, the visible picture of what happens in the life of a believer when God saves them.

 For more information about baptism click here or pick up a copy of 'Why should I be baptized?' on Sunday morning.